Germany

 Six Spitfires from 65 Squadron from Manston was scrambled to assist as was nine Spitfires from 610 Squadron from Biggin Hill with orders to patrol near Dover and perhaps cut off the retreat of the Estuary raid.

 65 Squadron entered the fray and, seeing the escort preoccupied elsewhere, attempted to attack the Dorniers.
-Although they loosed off some long-rang bursts they were unable to approach the bombers closely owing to the compactness of the enemy’s formation and their extremely effective cross-fire.
+Although they fired some long-rang bursts they were unable to approach the bombers closely owing to the compactness of the enemy’s formation and their extremely effective cross-fire.
 The bombers escaped unscathed even if the squadron claimed seven Do 17s damaged and one Bf 109 destroyed.

 The battle took place almost over the town of Margate.
 Dorniers diving low and pulling out at almost sea level attempting to avoid the Spitfires almost touched the rooftops of seaside hotels, Spitfires being chased by Bf109s weaved about in all directions in the sky above.
 A Bf109 was shot down by one of the Spitfires and its pilot bailed out but his parachute failed to open and his pilotless aircraft smashed into a quiet avenue in residential Margate.
 Another Bf109 of III./JG 26 was hit and had to make a forced landing just outside the town, the pilot, seriously injured was taken prisoner.
 The Messerschmitt pilots were held in combat for so long that fear of fuel shortage compelled them to break off the engagement and, knowing that they could out-dive the Spitfires, many sought this method of escape.
 These tactics undoubtedly mislead several of the Spitfire pilots into believing that more of the enemy aircraft had been shot down.